Farratto/WalkThisWay/README.md

 Current Extension/Module Support: Better Combat Effects, Pets, GrimPress's 5e Automatic Effects, Team Twohy's 5e Effects Coding, Assistant GM, Mad Nomad's Character Sheet Effects Display, 5E Auto Encumbrance, Exhausted

+Note: Known limitation with Mad Nomad's Character Sheet Tweaks: Changed units will not display on player character sheets (but still works on CT, speed windows, and NPCs)

 ### Other Rulesets

 This extension was designed with 5e in mind, but I have ported it to work on most (all?) rulesets.